-“Home” is where the customer is.
+Home is where the customer is.
 The physical home is an extended home-zone, nowadays.
-If you want to be successful with your services, you have to reach the customer at his home where he uses his devices and sensors.
+If you want to be successful with your services, you have to reach the customer in his home where he uses his devices and sensors.
 More and more services are anchored at the customer-home – more services for easier coping with everyday life.
 The customer autonomy continues.

 The battle for the living room of the consumer has not ended, as traditional lines of business still have to find their way to the living room of the customer.
 Technology is the enabler to reach the customer.
 The right sensors, the right App, the right Infrastructure is needed to generate a value added for the customer.
-And finally, (Data-)Security and Data Intelligence have to create real benefits for the customer.
+And finally, (Data-)Security is a must and Data Intelligence has to create real benefits for the customer.

 Latest developments and examples are:

 - 3-D printing: manufacturing at home

 - Drones: logistics to your door